UM-ARM-Lab/pytorch_mppi/README.md

 Thus it can be used in place of other trajectory optimization methods such as the Cross Entropy Method (CEM), or random shooting.

+# Usage
+Clone repository somewhere, then `pip3 install -e .` to install in editable mode.
+See `tests/pendulum_approximate.py` for usage with a neural network approximating the pendulum dynamics.

 # Features
 - Approximate dynamics MPPI with importance sampling
 - Parallel pytorch implementation for accelerated sampling (TODO)